© New Phytologist Trust

-- Figures (separate figure files), in EPS, TIFF, JPEG or GIF.
+- Figures (separate figure files), preferably in EPS or TIFF formats.

 - All main document and figure files uploaded will be combined into a single PDF and also into a tagged HTML proof for peer review.
 The original files that you upload will be saved and can be accessed by the journal office if necessary.
 Note: if the manuscript text and figures are submitted as PDF files the HTML tags will not work and figures will not be labelled.

-- Complete the submission process by clicking 'Submit', after which you will receive an automatic Submission Confirmation, which includes your manuscript number.
+- Complete the submission process by clicking 'Submit', after which you will receive an automatic Submission Confirmation email, which includes your manuscript number.